Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 ```

 We may also want to display the code corresponding to these cases.
+For the code displayed in each node, I chose High Level IL for two reasons:

+- It is the most concise, so it will be easier to get a sense of how the program generally works from a CFG view.
+- It is the easiest to parse cases from linear view, as the other views do not simplify branches within a case.

 ```py
 # Add the case number and High Level IL instructions to each node